virot/powershellYK/Docs/Commands/Find-Yubikey.md

 # Find-Yubikey

 ## SYNOPSIS
-Lists all Yubikeys on system
+Lists all YubiKeys on system

 ## SYNTAX